 What Is a Good APR for a Credit Card?
 Rates by Score

-Your credit standing will, however, dictate what regular APR you’re approved for.
-The higher your credit score is, the lower you can expect your credit card’s APR to be.
+Your credit standing will determine what regular APR you're approved for.
+The higher your credit score is, the lower you can expect your credit card's APR to be.
 That means a good credit card APR for someone with excellent credit will be very different than a good APR for someone with bad credit, for instance.

 Good Credit Card APRs by Credit Score

-You can check your latest credit score for free on WalletHub, if you don’t know where you stand.
 Below, you can check out some of the best credit cards with good APRs available right now and learn more about how to qualify for them.
+You can also check your latest credit score for free on WalletHub, if you don’t know where you stand.

 SunTrust Prime Rewards Credit Card

 |Rewards Rate||N/A||N/A||1 - 2 points / $1||1% Cash Back|

 |Purchase Intro APR||0% for 12 months*||0% for 15 months||0% for 15 months||Not Offered|